PerformanC/contributing/README.md

 - Use single quotes over double quotes.
 - Use camelCase for variables and functions. `C` is an exception.
 - Use PascalCase for classes.
-- Use SCREAMING_SNAKE_CASE for global constants or macros.
+- Use SCREAMING_SNAKE_CASE for global constants (immutable) or macros.
-- Prohibited any telemetry or analytics.
-- Prohibited any tracking or ads.

 ### JavaScript / TypeScript (Node.js)